City of Greater Dandenong

 The City of Greater Dandenong is a local government area in Victoria, Australia in the southeastern suburbs of Melbourne.
 It has an area of just under 130 square kilometres (50 sq mi) and 166,094 residents in 2018.
 29% of its land area forms part of the South East Green Wedge.
-It was formed in 1994 by the merger of parts of the former City of Dandenong and City of Springvale.

 The Bunurong/Boon Wurrung and Wurundjeri peoples are the traditional owners and custodians of the land on which Greater Dandenong is now located.

 History

 In 1994, the state government restructured local government in Victoria.
 The reforms dissolved 210 councils and created 78 new councils through amalgamations.
-As part of the reforms City of Springvale and City of Dandenong were merged to create City of Greater Dandenong.
+As part of the reforms, the City of Dandenong and the eastern half of the City of Springvale were merged with industrial parts of the City of Berwick and City of Cranbourne to create the City of Greater Dandenong.

 Council

 Greater Dandenong City Council comprises 11 councillors, elected from single member wards.
 Prior to 2020, councillors were elected from four wards: Lightwood, Paperbark, Red Gum and Silverleaf.
 Councillors are elected to fixed-four year terms in a proportional manner using the STV voting system, with each ward electing Councillors based on their respective population.

 Elections are held every four years, in accordance with the Local Government Act 1989, with voting being compulsory.
-Voter turnout figures by the Victorian Electoral Commission show that 81.7% of eligible voters voted at the last council election in 2020.
+Voter turnout figures by the Victorian Electoral Commission show that 81.7% of eligible voters voted at the council election in 2020.